-- 10.1 The Parties agree to collaborate on capacity building of the host country regarding the Paris Agreement Rules instruments including assistance with the development of the institutions, competencies, and infrastructure necessary to fulfil the terms of this agreement. - 10.2 The Parties may contribute resource and capacity support (as applicable) to implement this cooperation and to support technical analysis to inform the design and implementation of Mitigation Activities and the development of national institutional infrastructure supporting Article 6 of the Paris Agreement.
+- 10.1 The Parties agree to work together to build capacity regarding the Paris Agreement Rules including assistance with the development of the institutions, competencies, and infrastructure necessary to fulfil the terms of this agreement. - 10.2 The Parties may contribute resource and capacity support (as applicable) to implement this cooperation and to support technical analysis to inform the design and implementation of Mitigation Activities and the development of national institutional infrastructure supporting Article 6 of the Paris Agreement.